CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Interface-style-guide.md

 How does user revert changes, for example to recover from mistakes?

-* UI should make it easy to rapidly change a customisation and reapply the correct action that will make the user happy
+* UI should make it easy to rapidly change a customization and reapply the correct action that will make the user happy
 * Undo tool _might_ be useful in some cases
 * Bulk delete (eg. delete key can remove lane connections from an entire node)